HBurgiel/Turnip-Report/README.md

 Open source vegetarian cookbook centering produce local to New England

 This work is licensed under a
 [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License][cc-by-nc-sa].
+The code to generate this book was copied from [The Javascript Way](https://github.com/thejsway/thejsway/blob/master/README.md), Copyright © 2017-present by Baptiste Pesquet.

 # About this book